justdave/bugzilla-schema/readme.rst

 Please note:

+- there are some teething problems in automatically replicating the sources to GitHub from the Ravenbrook Perforce repository; the 'pickles' directory is incomplete at present.
+We expect to fix this soon.

 - this has not been substantially updated since 2009, and the last schema contained in the data is for Bugzilla 3.3.4.
 We don't have an ongoing business case for maintaining it.